alfredoreduarte/localechecker/README.md

-# localechecker
+# Locale Checker
-online yaml parser written in javascript that checks for missing translations
+Online yaml parser written in javascript that checks for missing translations.